Cervical Cancer Treatment and Surgery in India

 How many International patients came to India for Cervical Cancer Surgery / Treatment?

 The list of TOP 15 countries from where the Cervical Cancer Surgery / Treatment Patients travelling to India are given below.
-The major reason of large number of patients travelling to India for medical treatment from these countries is because of availability of quality healthcare in India, affordable prices and very good air connectivity, tourism options and many more reasons.
+The major reason of large number of patients travelling to India for medical treatment from these countries is because of availability of best hospitals for cervical cancer treatment and surgery in India, affordable prices and very good air connectivity, tourism options and many more reasons.

 The maximum number of patients for Cervical Cancer Surgery / Treatment come from – USA, UK, Canada, Zimbabwe, Somalia, Sudan, Tanzania, South Africa, Kenya, Nigeria, Saudi Arabia, Sri Lanka, Uzbekistan, Afghanistan, Oman.